Techniques That Work!

-Looking for direct sales tips and techniques that actually result in quality leads and sales?
+Looking for direct sales tips that actually result in quality leads and sales?
 Here’s our list!

 Stop Traffic with Open-Ended Icebreakers

 Got a stand, exhibit or booth at a direct sales event?
 It is YOUR job to stop traffic and start conversations that might lead to a sale!

 “Hey there” or a “How’s it going?” isn’t going to cut it.
 Passerbys hear these comments as greetings and walk right on by.
 Instead craft Icebreakers that use open-ended questions.
 This is possibly the most important of the direct sales tips you’ll need!
 After all, if you aren’t talking to anyone, it’s very unlikely you’ll sell anything at a direct sales event.

 Questions that start with ‘Do’ or ‘Have’ or ‘Are’ require a response.
 Potential customers are more likely to feel the social pressure, and pause long enough to answer you.
 Then, you’ve got a hook!
 Keep the conversation going to determine if they might be a good lead.

 Want to train yourself or staff quickly?Learn more about our Direct Sales Training Courses

 Once you’ve started a conversation, your goal is to find out as quickly as possible if this person is a person likely to buy from you– ie, a ‘good lead.’
 This direct sales tip will save you from wasting time talking to someone who is is never likely to buy.

 The acronym ‘A-C-T-I-O-N’ can help you remember the criteria of a ‘good lead.’
 A good lead…

 Immediately Disengage from Poor Leads